thlytras/FluMoDL/README.md

 The package provides functions to facilitate fitting a FluMoDL, summarizing and plotting the results of the analysis, and calculating attributable mortalities (including empirical 95% Confidence Intervals).
-It will also include the capability to pool analytical results together and calculate attributable mortalities based on BLUP (Best Unbiased Linear Predictor) estimates.
+It also includes the capability to pool analytical results together and calculate attributable mortalities based on BLUP (Best Unbiased Linear Predictor) estimates.

 **Installation**